 Does your site go beyond products, services, legal speak, etc.?

 Do you talk about exciting awards or accolades?

 Does your site or social media talk at people, like you have something to prove or is it informative?

-Potential talent can read through the lines if you feel something is at a deficit and you are trying to create an alternative perception.
+Potential talent can read through the lines.
+They can feel something is at a deficit and you are trying to create an alternative perception.
+Are you being authentic?

 Review your social media presence.

 Determine who your target audience is and what you want to showcase.

 If you are smaller company it is still important to view what others are saying about you.